-Doctors frequently prescribe antibiotics to treat acne, especially severe acne.
+Doctors sometimes prescribe antibiotics to treat acne, especially severe acne.
 This is highly controversial because they do not tend to work better than other medications, and sometimes do not work at all.
-They also only offer short-term relief, when they do work at all, and have significant drawbacks that limit their usefulness.
+They also only offer short-term relief and have significant drawbacks that limit their usefulness.

 What Is Antibiotic Resistance, and Why Is It a Problem?

 Treatment with antibiotics, especially over long periods of time, leads to antibiotic resistance.
-Antibiotic resistance means that bacteria becomes immune to the effects of antibiotics, and eventually the antibiotics can no longer kill the bacteria.
+Antibiotic resistance means that bacteria become immune to the effects of antibiotics, and eventually the antibiotics can no longer kill the bacteria.
 Antibiotic resistance is a serious global problem because:

+- Antibiotic resistance can result in a snowball effect.
 Bacteria can share their genes with each other and transfer antibiotic resistance from one strain of bacteria to another.

 "Despite the efficacy of antibiotics, there have been calls to limit their use in acne because of concerns for bacterial resistance."1

 For example, according to a 2015 article in Expert Review of Anti-infective Therapy, "The worldwide data suggest that the resistance is on the rise and breakpoint levels have been breached in many regions.
 The transmission of resistant strains to other patients is a major problem.
 Acne patients are considered to be reservoirs of antibiotic-resistant strains and it was shown…that 41 - 85.7% of untreated close contacts of acne patients who had received antibiotic treatment may carry EM-resistant strains.
 The resistance seems to move from the acne patients to the community."2

 According to the 2007 guidelines in the Journal of the American Academy of Dermatology, "A major problem affecting antibiotic therapy of acne has been bacterial resistance, which has been increasing.
 For this reason, it is the opinion of the work group that patients with less severe forms of acne should not be treated with oral antibiotics, and where possible the duration of such therapy should be limited."3